 During the half pass, our horse steps under with the inside and outside hind legs alternated.
 The outside legs cross over the inside legs.

 Connection shoulder-in, haunches-in and half-pass

-This requires that the horse carries itself, as the wall no longer supports the horse.
+This requires that our horse carries itself, as the wall no longer supports our horse.